mamboer/fs/docs/features/walk.md

 ## The json representation of the target directory

-As you can see, the {{book.api.walk}} function takes a absolute directory path as the first parameter while an options as the second, and returns a json tree object representing the structure of that directory.
+As you can see, the {{book.api.walk}} function takes an absolute directory path as the first parameter while an options object as the second, and returns a json tree object representing the structure of that directory.

 The default returned json object looks like:

 ```json
 {